SamanFekri/QouteOfDay/README.md

-### 📅 Monday, 27 May, 2024
+### 📅 Tuesday, 28 May, 2024
 ------
 ### Events
 ------
-As of my last knowledge update in 2023, a recurring event that typically happens on or around May 27th in the United States is:
+- **Memorial Day (Observed)**: While Memorial Day is traditionally observed on the last Monday in May, which may not always fall on the 28th, if May 28 falls on a Monday, it would be celebrated on that day.
+Memorial Day is a federal holiday in the United States for honoring and mourning the military personnel who have died in the performance of their military duties.

-- Memorial Day (observed) – This federal holiday is observed on the last Monday of May each year, which can occasionally fall on May 27th, depending on the calendar year.
-On Memorial Day, Americans remember and honor the men and women of the armed forces who have died in service to their country.
-Here are some common activities and observ
+Please note that specific events can vary from year to year, and the above event is an example of what
 ### Positive Qoute
 ------
-"Every sunrise is a gift.
-Unwrap it with a grateful heart and let your soul shine! 🌅✨🙏"
+"Chase your dreams like the moon orbits the earth—relentlessly, beautifully, and with purpose. 🌕✨💫 Never give up, for the night is darkest just before the dawn. 🌟🌅🌞"